This is the multi-page printable view of this section. Click here to print.

 2. Create your Container Files:

-Modify build.sh in neurocontainers/recipes/NEWAPP to build your application and update README.md (make sure the version is correct in the README!).
-Notice that the example build script in the template has instructions to build a container for datalad, that may or may not suite your exact needs
+Modify build.sh in neurocontainers/recipes/myapp to build your application and update README.md (make sure the version is correct in the README!).

 (edit build.sh as required)